Analysts Projected EPS of -$0.44 in the current quarter for Accolade Inc (NASDAQ:ACCD) Stock

-DA Davidson lowered the price target for the Accolade Inc (NASDAQ:ACCD) stock to “a Neutral”.
-The rating was released on January 17, 2024, according to finviz.
-The research report from BofA Securities has upgraded the stock from Neutral to Buy, with a price target set at $16.50.
-The stock was initiated by Stephens, who disclosed in a research note on April 12, 2023, to Overweight and set the price objective to $18.
-In their research brief published March 23, 2023, Guggenheim analysts upgraded the Accolade Inc stock from Neutral to Buy with a price target of $16.
+Leerink Partners raised the price target for the Accolade Inc (NASDAQ:ACCD) stock to “an Outperform”.
+The rating was released on Feb-27-24, according to finviz.
+We previously noted in another research note published on January 17, 2024 by DA Davidson that resumed the stock to a Neutral with a price target of $14 for ACCD stock.
+The research report from Barclays has initiated the stock to Equal Weight, with a price target set at $13.
+The stock was upgraded by BofA Securities, who disclosed in a research note on May 24, 2023, from Neutral to Buy and set the price objective to $16.50.
+In their research brief published April 12, 2023, Stephens analysts initiated the Accolade Inc stock to Overweight with a price target of $18.

 Historical Earnings Surprises and Revenue Forecasts